 So there you have it, a vast array of possible career options and paths you might find yourself stumbling down in a post-apocalyptic horrorscape… in five years.

-where do you see yourself in 5 years, where do you see yourself in five years, how do you see yourself in 5 years, How should you respond to the question where do you see yourself in five years?, Where do you see yourself in five years?, what do you see yourself doing five years from now, what do you see yourself in 5 years, where do you see yourself five years from now, where do you see yourself in 5 years?, how do you see yourself five years from now
+where do you see yourself in 5 years, where do you see yourself in five years, how do you see yourself in 5 years, How should you respond to the question where do you see yourself in five years?, Where do you see yourself in five years?, what do you see yourself doing five years from now, what do you see yourself in 5 years, where do you see yourself in 5 years?, where do you see yourself five years from now, Where do you see yourself five years from now?